 Some courses may not be audited.
 These include Tsinghua University courses and courses required by the program.
 (Exceptions may be made for students enrolled in a graduate degree program.)

 Tsinghua University grades: Final grades for Tsinghua University courses may not be received and posted to SU’s student records system until early February for fall semester and late August for spring semester.

-Tsinghua University offers undergraduate courses taught in English in its School of Economics and Management, including accounting, economics, finance, and management.
+Tsinghua University’s School of Economics and Management offers undergraduate courses taught in English, including accounting, economics, finance, and management.
 Students who have a cumulative GPA of 3.0 or higher and have succeeded in high-level college math courses may enroll in up to two of these courses.
 Students with advanced oral and written proficiency in Mandarin and a cumulative GPA of 3.3 or higher may request to take a maximum of two courses taught in Chinese.
 Enrollment for any non-language Tsinghua course cannot be confirmed until after your arrival in Beijing.